s4ch1n/dmv-ca-poller/README.md

 # dmv-ca-poller
-check the earliest appointment from CA DMV

-update usersettings_template.json and change the name to usersettings.json before use
+This program will try to scan nearest CA DMV for the earliest OfficeVist/DriveTest appointment time If avaailble time slot is within the days you defined in "notifyForApptInDays", you will get email notification immediately.
+Then quickly jump onto DMV website to make you appointment.

+Usage:

+copy usersettings_template.json to usersettings.json, then update the json file with your information. then run the programme